cetz-package/cetz/src/drawable.typ

   }
 }

+/// Creates a path drawable from path segements.
+/// - segments (array): The segments to create the path from.
+/// - close (bool): If `true` the path will be closed.
+/// - fill (color,none): The color to fill the path with.
+/// - stroke (stroke): The stroke of the path.
+/// -> drawable
 #let path(close: false, fill: none, stroke: none, segments) = {
   let segments = segments
   // Handle case where only one segment has been passed